hphilpotts/Forage-Project-3-General-Assembly-SEI-66/hp-readme.md

 All forms checked as having {% csrf_token %}.

 I am now going to add user feedback for events using `messages`.
+Turns out that Bootstrap and Materialize do not get on together!